DataDog/documentation/content/synthetics/browser_check.md

 This browser check step isn’t added through an actual hovering mechanism (otherwise each element you are hovering would be added as a step) but using a dedicated action with a click.

-After selecting the Hover action, the hovering is blocked, and the step can be added by clicking on the element that you want to choose.
+After selecting the Hover action, click on the element you want to choose to create a new step.

 #### Variable